Marketing & Branding Advice

 • Ask everyone for old pictures, including retired partners!

-• Fun Facts can be firm history, city/local milestone events, the names of other companies founded that same year, etc.
+• Fun Facts can be firm history, city/local milestone events, the names of other companies founded that same year, stats about the firm today, etc.

 • Add a timeline to the website and use it as the firm’s history page.
 For example, see Cades Schutte’s Centennial page.